ReactiveBayes/RxInfer.jl/README.md

 Optionally, use `] test RxInfer` to validate the installation by running the test suite.

+# Documentation

+For more information about `RxInfer.jl` please refer to the [documentation](https://reactivebayes.github.io/RxInfer.jl/stable/).

+> [!NOTE]
+> `RxInfer.jl` API has been changed in version `3.0.0`.
+See [Migration Guide](https://reactivebayes.github.io/RxInfer.jl/stable/manuals/migration-guide-v2-v3) for more details.

 # Getting Started

 There are examples available to get you started in the `examples/` folder.
 Alternatively, preview the same examples in the [documentation](https://reactivebayes.github.io/RxInfer.jl/stable/examples/overview/).